itential/itential-dev-stack/CONTRIBUTING.md

 - [ ] Commits follow conventional format (`type: subject`)
 - [ ] No secrets or credentials committed
 - [ ] Documentation has been updated accordingly
+- [ ] PR has been labeled appropriately

 ## Getting Help